pengchzn/yonder/docs/_build/html/_sources/README.rst.txt

 .. image:: https://github.com/pengchzn/yonder/blob/main/tests/figures/Denoised_data.png

 In addition, we simulate how the data is used on a daily basis, run the HDBScan on both sets of data, and show the findings.
-It is obvious from the figures below that ``yonder`` may effectively reduce noise.
+It is obvious from the figures below that ``YONDER`` may effectively reduce noise.
 When it comes to classification, denoised data can be quite beneficial, resulting in a superior outcome.

 .. image:: https://github.com/pengchzn/yonder/blob/main/tests/figures/classification.png

-You can test the test example in this `notebook <https://github.com/pengchzn/yonder/blob/main/tests/test_yonder.ipynb>`_ locally by yourself!
-If you are new to Python or don't know how to run ``yonder`` locally, you can click `here <https://colab.research.google.com/drive/1nT4M90_VE-lX0L9d_XPg70QOTkuVbAZO?usp=sharing>`_ to create a new Colaboratory notebook, so you can run ``yonder`` in the cloud!
+You can test the test example in this `notebook <https://github.com/pengchzn/yonder/blob/main/tests/test_popcorn.ipynb>`_ locally by yourself!
+If you are new to Python or don't know how to run ``YONDER`` locally, you can click `here <https://colab.research.google.com/drive/1nT4M90_VE-lX0L9d_XPg70QOTkuVbAZO?usp=sharing>`_ to create a new Colaboratory notebook, so you can run ``YONDER`` in the cloud!

 Requirements